-- 269 More than 20 programs have been proposed during the last 10 years to identify polymorphic TE insertions. - 270 However, many of them were not possible to evaluate in this analysis.
-Some programs were no longer - 271 available to be retrieved.
-Other programs were not flexible about the reference genome that can be used, - 272 unless modifying significantly the source code.
-We also did not test T-lex3 (Bogaerts-Márquez et al. 2020) - 273 since it cannot detect TE insertions present in the sample but not the reference, but only presence/absence of - 274 annotated TE insertions in a reference genome. - We have finally tested 14 programs for which it was possible to use customized reference genomes - 276 (TEMP (Zhuang et al. 2014), TEMP2 (Yu et al. 2021), ngs_te_mapper (Linheiro and Bergman 2012), - 277 ngs_te_mapper2 (Han et al. 2021), PoPoolationTE (Kofler et al. 2012), PoPoolationTE2 (Kofler et al. 2016), - 278 RetroSeq (Keane et al. 2013), RelocaTE (Robb et al. 2013), RelocaTE2 (Chen et al. 2017), TEBreak - 279 (Schauer et al. 2018), TEFLoN (Adrion et al. 2017), TE-locate (Platzer et al. 2012), TEPID (Stuart et al. - 280 2016), and Jitterbug (Hénaff et al. 2015)).
-The programs are designed to find non-reference insertions (when - 281 compared to a reference genome) and, except Jitterbug, TEBreak and RetroSeq, to find also shared insertions - 282 (between a reference genome and a genome under investigation).
-The programs have been developed on - 283 particular organisms but sometimes tested on several of them (human, Drosophila, Arabidopsis, rice, mouse - 284 and Daphnia).
+275 More than 20 programs have been proposed during the last 10 years to identify polymorphic TE insertions.
+276 However, many of them were not possible to evaluate in this analysis.
+Some programs were no longer 277 available to be retrieved.
+Other programs were not flexible about the reference genome that can be used, 278 unless modifying significantly the source code.
+We also did not test T-lex3 (Bogaerts-Márquez et al. 2020) 279 since it cannot detect TE insertions present in the sample but not the reference, but only presence/absence of 280 annotated TE insertions in a reference genome.

+We have finally tested 14 programs for which it was possible to use customized reference genomes (TEMP (Zhuang et al. 2014), TEMP2 (Yu et al. 2021), ngs_te_mapper (Linheiro and Bergman 2012), ngs_te_mapper2 (Han et al. 2021), PoPoolationTE (Kofler et al. 2012), PoPoolationTE2 (Kofler et al. 2016), RetroSeq (Keane et al. 2013), RelocaTE (Robb et al. 2013), RelocaTE2 (Chen et al. 2017), TEBreak (Schauer et al. 2018), TEFLoN (Adrion et al. 2017), TE-locate (Platzer et al. 2012), TEPID (Stuart et al. 2016), and Jitterbug (Hénaff et al. 2015)).
+The programs are designed to find non-reference insertions (when compared to a reference genome) and, except Jitterbug, TEBreak and RetroSeq, to find also shared insertions (between a reference genome and a genome under investigation).
+The programs have been developed on particular organisms but sometimes tested on several of them (human, Drosophila, Arabidopsis, rice, mouse and Daphnia).

-286 Detection of reference insertions
+292 Detection of reference insertions

-- 287 We have first evaluated the capacities of the programs to identify reference insertions, that is to say, - 288 insertions present in the reference genome and in the genome from which the reads are produced.
-For the D. - 289 melanogaster simulated chromosome, it represents 400 insertions and in A. thaliana, it represents 3,133 - 290 insertions.
-On Figure 3, the total number of reference insertions found by each program is represented for - 291 each species, independently of the identification of true positives (TP).
-For TEPID, this number has been - 292 estimated by subtraction since the program provides information about the absence of reference insertions. - 293 As we can see, globally, the increase of coverage has little influence on the total number of reference - 294 insertions detected, except for PopoolationTE and PopoolationTE2, which do not find many insertions at - 295 10X.
-For both species, the TEMP and TEMP2 programs, which have the same results, find far more - 296 reference insertions than expected.
-Other programs find more than expected reference insertions but to a

-297 lesser extent in A. thaliana (TEPID) and in D. melanogaster (TEFLoN for all coverage and PoPoolationTE2 298 for coverage 50X and 100X).
-PopoolationTE2, TEFLoN and ngs_te_mapper2 (for A. thaliana) and PopoolationTE, ngs_te_mapper2 and TEPID (for D. melanogaster) find a number of reference insertions close to what is expected.
+293 We have first evaluated the capacities of the programs to identify reference insertions, that is to say,

+294 insertions present in the reference genome and in the genome from which the reads are produced.
+For the D.

+295 melanogaster simulated chromosome, it represents 400 insertions and in A. thaliana, it represents 3,133 296 insertions.
+In Figure 3, the total number of reference insertions found by each program is represented for each species, independently of the identification of true positives (TP).
+For TEPID, this number has been 297 298 estimated by subtraction since the program provides information about the absence of reference insertions.
+299 As we can see, globally, the increase of coverage has little influence on the total number of reference 300 insertions detected, except for PopoolationTE and PopoolationTE2, which do not find many insertions at 301 10X.
+For both species, the TEMP and TEMP2 programs, which have the same results, find far more 302 reference insertions than expected.
+This may be explained by the way McClintock2 reports reference 303 insertions for these methods since TEMP/TEMP2 find evidence for the absence of reference insertions then 304 McClintock2 computes the complement of the set of "non-absent" reference annotation, which leads to 305 increase the number of reference TE insertions.
+Other programs find less reference insertions but to a lesser 306 extent in A. thaliana (TEPID) and in D. melanogaster (TEFLoN for all coverage and PoPoolationTE2 for 307 coverage 50X and 100X).
+PopoolationTE2, TEFLoN and ngs_te_mapper2 (for A. thaliana) and 308 PopoolationTE, ngs_te_mapper2 and TEPID (for D. melanogaster) find a number of reference insertions 309 close to what is expected.
 All the other programs find no or few reference insertions.